martin-liu/martin-liu.github.io/src/pages/about.md

 ## Me

-Focused and curious engineer focus on Data & ML.
+Focused and curious engineer working on Data & ML.

 ### Path